zacharygriffee/bring-your-own-storage-utilities/readme.md

   - including pack(inputName, outputName, rollupConfig) function to make the entire process easier
 - Turn javascript string code or any blob into `data uri`.
 Or just import module with importCode
 - Create an import map of `data uri`'s collected by resolver for a webpage or other reasons.

+Currently, the `deploy` requires a wasm file to be coupled with the javascript code.
+So it cannot be ran by itself without it.
+I am working on a way to embed the wasm into the minified version of deploy.

 ---